jjmchew/jjmchew.github.io/RB109/studyNotes.md

 - methods are invoked (or called) with *arguments*
   - reference the method name to invoke / call it
 - any method can be called with a block (i.e., the block is an argument and the block becomes *part* of the method invocation), but block will only be used if the method is defined in a way that uses that block
+  - definition of a block is a `do..end` immediately following a method invocation
   - adding `yield` allows blocks that are passed in to be executed
 - method invocation adds it to Ruby's call stack ('stack')
   - call stack example: